AI-Ahmed/BDA-and-DS/README.md

 # Job Outlook
 - Over 2.5 million jobs in data science and related professions (Burning Glass)
-- Python most popular language for data science (KDnuggets-
+- Python most popular language for data science.
 - Data Science and Analytics professionals have average starting salary of over $80,000 in the US.

 # Certificate(s)